-Dr Vafaee is the Deputy Director of UNSW Data Science Hub (uDASH) since Feb 2021 and a Senior Lecturer in Computational Biomedicine and Bioinformatics (2017 - Present).
+Dr Vafaee is the Deputy Director of UNSW Data Science Hub (uDASH) since 2021 and an A/Professor in Computational Biomedicine and Bioinformatics at the School of BABS.
 She received her PhD in Artificial Intelligence from the School of Computer Science at the University of Illinois at Chicago, USA (2011) followed by 2 multidisciplinary postdoctoral fellowships on computational biomedicine at the University of Toronto, University Health Network (2011 – 2012), and at the University of Sydney, Charles Perkins Centre (2013 – 2017).

-Dr Vafaee has launched (2017) and leads AI-enhanced Biomedicine Laboratory at UNSW (www.VafaeeLab.com) which currently holds 10 members collaboratively working on deploying advanced AI techniques to address a variety of biomedical pressing problems.
-Relying on multidisciplinary expertise and cross-faculty collaborations, Dr Vafaee and her team are developing advanced machine-learning methods and deep-learning models that leverage large omics data to find hidden structures within them, account for complex interactions among the measurements, integrate heterogeneous data and make accurate predictions in different biomedical applications ranging from single-cell sequencing analysis and multi-omics biomarker discovery to disease functional genomics and drug repositioning.
+Dr Vafaee has launched (2017) and leads AI-enhanced Biomedicine Laboratory at UNSW (www.VafaeeLab.com), collaboratively working on deploying advanced AI techniques to address various pressing biomedical problems.
+Relying on multidisciplinary expertise and cross-faculty collaborations, Dr Vafaee and her team are developing advanced machine-learning methods and deep-learning models that leverage large omics data to find hidden structures within them, account for complex interactions among the measurements, integrate heterogeneous data and make accurate predictions in different biomedical applications ranging from multi-omics biomarker discovery to single-cell multi-omics and drug repositioning.

 2) Single-cell sequencing data analysis and integration: Cellular heterogeneity is one of the main clinical drivers of the current inefficiency in treating cancer and other complex diseases as molecular-based prescriptions or personalised medicine have often relied on bulk pro/filing of cell populations, masking intercellular variations that are functionally and clinically important.
-In recent years, however, there has been an increasing effort in shifting the focus from bulk to single-cell profiling.
-Single-cell sequencing will have a major global impact on the precision medicine through detecting rare disease-associated cells and identifying cell-type-specific biomarkers and therapeutic targets.
+In recent years, however, there has been an increasing effort to shift the focus from bulk to single-cell profiling.
+Single-cell sequencing will have a major global impact on precision medicine by detecting rare disease-associated cells and identifying cell-type-specific biomarkers and therapeutic targets.
 Single cells, however, make ‘big data’, provoking substantial analytical challenges to decipher underlying biological and clinical insights.
-Hence, there is an emerging demand for scalable yet accurate analysis pipelines for rapidly increasing single-cell sequencing data and my research program is focused (during the last 18 months) to contribute to this significant field.
+Hence, there is an emerging demand for scalable yet accurate analysis pipelines for rapidly increasing single-cell sequencing data.

 Examples of publications: (Azad et al, Briefings in Bioinformatics, 2020), (Azad et al, Patterns, 2021)